A Dichotomous Analysis of Unemployment Benefits: Empirical Study, Labor Costs and Other Applications

-In a voting game (e.g., Shapley 1962), $v: 2^\mathbb{N} \to \{0, 1\} $ is a monotonically increasing set function.
-Let $\mathbf{S}$ denote the random subset of voters who vote for the proposal.
-The proposal passes when $v(\mathbf{S})=1$; otherwise, it blocks when $v(\mathbf{S})=0$.
-However, $v$ should not mean ``production" or alike.
+In a voting game (e.g., \cite{Shapley1962}), the function $v: 2^\mathbb{N} \to \{0, 1\} $ is a monotonically increasing set function.
+Let $\mathbf{S}$ denote the random subset of voters who support a proposal.
+The proposal passes if $v(\mathbf{S})=1$; otherwise, it is blocked when $v(\mathbf{S})=0$.
+In this context, however, $v$ does not represent ``production'' or a similar concept.

-No matter the outcome, Hu (2006) describes $\gamma_i [v]$ as $i$'s probability of turning a blocked result to a passed one, and $\lambda_i [v]$ the probability of turning a passed result to being blocked.
-Thus, the sum of $\lambda_i [v]$ and $\gamma_i [v]$ quantifies $i$'s power in the game.
+According to Hu (2006), $\gamma_i [v]$ denotes the probability that individual $i$ can change an indecisive outcome into a passed one, while $\lambda_i [v]$ represents the probability that $i$ can change an indecisive result into a blocked one.
+The sum $\gamma_i [v]+\lambda_i [v]$ quantifies individual $i$'s political power---that is, their influence over outcome.

-The ratio $\delta$ plays a role in some circumstances.
-Let us consider, for example, $10\%$ of the voters approve just a proposal before a referendum voting on the proposal, and assume the number of other voters' support ballots follows a Beta-Binomial distribution.
+The ratio $\delta$ becomes relevant in specific scenarios.
+For example, suppose $5\%$ of voters initiate a petition to hold a referendum on a proposal.
+These petitioners are not part of the random subset $\mathbf{S}$, as their votes are predetermined.
+Collectively, they hold $\delta=0.05$ of the total voting power.

-Many voting games are symmetric.
-In these cases, the equality of outcome becomes an egalitarian allocation of power.
+Many voting games are symmetric, particularly those governed by the principle of ``One Person, One Vote.''
+In such cases, equality of outcome corresponds to an egalitarian distribution of voting power.